frasza/vueganttic/README.md

 A lightweight, interactive Gantt chart component for Vue 3 applications.
 Easily visualize and manage time-based project data with intuitive drag-and-drop functionality.

+## ⚠️ Early Implementation

+**This package is currently in early development stage.** Many features are still in progress and the API may change significantly between versions.
+Use in production environments at your own risk.

 ## ✨ Features

 - **Multiple View Modes**: Switch between months, weeks, or days view